Sit to Support Kids & Nature

 4. Say thanks.

 After the fundraiser is over, remember to say thanks to those who donated to your sit.
-Maybe even share a story from your sit spot with them!
+Try sharing a story from your sit spot with them!
 Stories are a great way to build connection and inspire others to get outside.

 Need some help setting up your fundraiser?
 Sign up to receive instructions and one-on-one support today!